sdclibbery/Esp32DmxSpiController/README.md

 43. Endsfizzle: solid bar expands from both ends of strip, control is length of bar, smooth is fizzle time

 ### Plotting
 50. Plot: Control sets plot pos.
-Fore is drawn into the strip at plot pos.
-Smoothing is palette pos to plot with.
+Smoothing is palette pos to plot at the plot pos.
 51. PlotFade: Same as Plot, but drawn pixels slowly fade back to back colour.
 Smoothing is fade time
 52. PlotScrollFade: Control sets plot pos.
 Fore is drawn into the strip at plot pos.
 Smoothing is scroll pos.
 Fade time is fixed long.
 53. PlotFizzle: Same as Plot, but drawn pixels slowly fizzle back to back colour.
 Smoothing is fizzle time